 Understanding the Pros and Cons of Password-based Authentication

-Password-based authentication is one of the most common methods used today.
-It involves users providing a unique combination of characters as proof of their identity.
-While passwords offer some level of convenience, they are not without their flaws.
+Password-based authentication is one of the most widespread methods currently in use.
+It comprises users giving a unique combination of symbols as a guarantee of their identity.
+Even though passwords have the convenience of use, they come with their own set of weaknesses.

 Biometric Authentication: The Future of Security